San Francisco to San Diego Road Trip: 10 Days in California

 A surfer about the hit the waves in Pismo Beach

-Now that you’ve decided the time of year you want to go to California, it’s time to figure out your route!
-If you’re doing the coastal San Francisco to San Diego drive, the ideal length of time to do this is 10 days.
 While it can certainly be done in less time, there are so many exciting cities, natural sites, and beach towns to explore that you want to make sure you give yourself an adequate amount of time to see everything.

 Also, it shouldn’t matter whether you begin in San Francisco or San Diego, however, it is more popular to drive the PCH from north to south.
-Driving this direction ensures that you are always on the coastal side of the road rather than inland.
+Driving in this direction ensures that you are always on the coastal side of the road rather than inland.

 Both cities also have ample car rental opportunities if you’re visiting from abroad or out of town – we recommend searching on Rentalcars.com to find a great deal for car hire!